 Training, qualifications & experience

-I am qualified with a Diploma in Therapeutic Counselling and have trained in Abuse & Trauma Counselling Skills.
+I am qualified with a Diploma in Therapeutic Counselling and have trained in Cognitive Behavioural Therapy (CBT) with additional training in Abuse & Trauma Counselling Skills.

 In addition to being a member of Bay Therapy and Counselling a team of counsellors providing counselling and art therapy in South Dorset I am also a Counsellor for a charity working with adult survivors or childhood abuse.
 From my experience running an Eco-project for Wellbeing for Dorset Wildlife Trust, I now channel my outdoor and creative work into volunteering with family work at a community farm project.
 A continued interest in working with fatigue related illness such as CFS (chronic fatigue syndrome) and the emotional and physical impact these can have, has now lead to me becoming a Trustee for Dorset ME Support group,